raldes/Orders/README.md

 ## Solution

-- The solution has 6 projects.
-All projects are .Net 6

 This solution is DDD, CQRS and EventDriven based.

 - For commands the controller send Commands to CommandHandler methods (in the App layer), using MediatR.